American Life: Background and development

-During the early 1990s, Madonna had focused on a number of provocative releases, like the erotic pictorial book Sex, the sadomasochist inspired album Erotica, and the erotic thriller, Body of Evidence, all of which she deduced was due to "a lot of rage and anger" within herself.
-However, by the beginning of the new millennium, Madonna was living a calmer, more introspective and wholesome life with her husband Guy Ritchie, their son Rocco, and Madonna's daughter Lourdes from a previous relationship.
-According to biographer J. Randy Taraborrelli, the presence of Ritchie in Madonna's life had a calming effect on the singer, making her more matured and easing her temper.
+During the early 1990s, Madonna had focused on a number of provocative releases, like the erotic pictorial book Sex, the sadomasochist-inspired album Erotica, and the erotic thriller Body of Evidence, all of which she deduced was due to "a lot of rage and anger" within herself.
+However, by the beginning of the new millennium, Madonna was living a calmer and more introspective life with her husband Guy Ritchie, their son Rocco, and Madonna's daughter Lourdes Leon from a previous relationship.
+According to biographer J. Randy Taraborrelli, the presence of Ritchie in Madonna's life had a calming effect on the singer, maturing her more and easing her temper.
 Concentrating on her music career, Madonna was busy throughout 2001 on her Drowned World Tour.
 On September 11, 2001, suicide bombers hijacked two jet airliners and crashed into the World Trade Center, resulting in the death of nearly 3,000 people.
 The event had a profound effect on American society, with the cultural mood being bleakness and paranoia.
 People, including Madonna, started asking questions about their culture and the American Dream, which had been a long-lasting ideal for many.
 When Madonna started working on her ninth studio album, American Life, she wanted answers to her queries and an appropriate response to the 9/11 disaster and the ensuing Iraq war of 2003.
 She believed that the ensuing months with the war would lead to a politically charged atmosphere throughout the country, and wanted to express that in the record.

 Like her 2000 studio album, Music, Madonna enlisted the help of French DJ and producer Mirwais Ahmadzaï.
 Always interested in adapting herself and her music to the contemporary compositions, Madonna was inspired by 100th Window (2003) by Massive Attack and Lost Horizons (2002) by Lemon Jelly.
 "We set out to put the two worlds of acoustic and electronic music together," said Madonna, adding "It is another step on, but I've never wanted to repeat myself.
 I don't ever want to repeat myself or make the same record twice."
 American Life became Madonna's final studio album with Maverick Records, and marked the end of an eleven-year recording history with the label.
 In an interview with VH1 titled Madonna Speaks, the singer discussed her 20 years in the music industry, and revealed her motivations behind American Life, about "material things" being unimportant.
 "I have lots of 'material' things and I've had lots of beliefs about things and what's important, and I look back at the 20 years behind me and I realized that a lot of things that I'd valued weren't important", she concluded.
 Discussing her thoughts on the conception of the album, she told Q magazine that through her 20 years of being in the entertainment industry, she would have a correct opinion on fame and fortune and its perils, which would be the base of the album.